 The glamour city of Dubai city casts its spell which is difficult to break.
-But once you have had your fill of Dubai, I would urge you to consider these short trips from Dubai within UAE, including a fabulous Abu Dhabi day trip from Dubai and to neighbouring Oman.
+But once you have had your fill of Dubai, I would urge you to consider these short trips from Dubai.
+This post also includes a fabulous Abu Dhabi day trip from Dubai and to neighbouring Oman.
 Adventure, culture, retail therapy, family fun – here are some of the best trips from Dubai you can take.

 Adventures galore at Hatta Dam

-If you’re craving adventure, you only need to drive 2 hours from Dubai to Hatta in the Hajer mountains to discover a range of fun activities to suit families, couples and singles looking for a city getaway.
+If you’re craving adventure, you only need to drive 2 hours from Dubai to Hatta.
+In the Hajar mountains, you will discover a range of fun activities to suit families, couples and singles looking for a city getaway.

 Kayaking in the freshwaters of Hatta Dam is mind-blowing with the turquoise waterscontrasting against the dark volcanic landscape.
 You can try the pedal boats, donut boats, yellow boats and water bikes if you’d rather!
-Hatta is a popular spot for mountain-bikers with a selection of easy to hard trails to ride on, fabulous way to explore the mountainous terrain.
+Hatta is a popular spot for mountain-bikers with a selection of easy to hard trails to ride on.
+This is a fabulous way to explore the mountainous terrain.

-If you fancy taking it at a slower pace, throw on your hiking boots and experience the 3km or 9km routes passing by spots of green vegetation by the wadis – a welcome sight against the expanse of the rocky Hajer Mountains.
+If you fancy taking it at a slower pace, throw on your hiking boots and experience the 3km or 9km routes.
+You will pass by spots of green vegetation by the wadis.
+A welcome sight against the expanse of the rocky Hajer Mountains.
 The treks bring you out near the Hatta Heritage Village where you can discover what life was like in Dubai a few thousand years ago.
 It was restored in 2001 to include two watchtowers, mosque and a fort.
 Inside the ruler’s house, ‘Bait Al Wali’, you can see displays of weaponry, artefacts, palm-tree products, handicrafts, weaving and traditional dress.